SkynetLabs/skynet-webportal/setup-scripts/README.md

 ### Step 4: configuring docker services

 1. generate and copy sia api token `printf ":$(cat /home/user/.sia/apipassword)" | base64`
-1. edit `/home/user/skynet-webportal/.env` and add following environment variables separate by enter
+1. edit `/home/user/skynet-webportal/.env` and configure following environment variables
    - `DOMAIN_NAME` is your domain name
    - `EMAIL_ADDRESS` is your email address used for communication regarding SSL certification
    - `SIA_API_AUTHORIZATION` is token you just generated in the previous point